First-year students live on campus

 The deadline to complete an exemption request is July 31, 2018.

-Exemptions that will normally be approved are the following:
+Exemptions that will normally be approved:

 - Students who have graduated from high school more than one calendar year before their starting term at UO.

 - Students over the age of 21 by the first day of their starting term at UO.